About compliance audits

 - Preventing penalties and avoiding any legal issues and consequences

-- Establishing a good reputation and gaining public trust and dominating your industry by staying aligned with industry protocols
+- Establishing a good reputation and gaining public trust, and dominating your industry by staying aligned with industry protocols

 - Ensuring continuous operation and avoiding disruptions or cessation of operations.

-4. How do you conduct a compliance audit?
+5. How do you conduct a compliance audit?

-a.
-Decide who will perform the audit.
+A. Decide who will conduct the audit

 You may appoint someone from within your organisation, such as a compliance officer.
 However, if you work for a smaller business with limited resources, you may choose to engage an independent auditor.